2017JTM2023/testRepository/README.md

 # testRepository
-This repository has been made to test how github worksi
+This repository has been made to test how github works